lucasburger/pyRC/README.md

 ## Installation

-With pip from this GitHub repo:
+With pip and git from this GitHub repo:

 ````
 pip install git+https://github.com/lucasburger/pyRC.git